horizonseekerik/Portfolio/README.md

-# Deepanshu Sharma - Photonic Computing Portfolio
+# Deepanshu Bhardwaj - Photonic Computing Portfolio

 Welcome to my portfolio!
 This repository contains a static, interactive website that showcases ideas and architectures in photonic computing.
 Rather than relying on heavy frameworks, this portfolio is built using pure HTML, CSS, and JavaScript, featuring highly customized, canvas-based animations to visually explain complex photonic and electronic hardware concepts.